-All pupils in the Junior School attend lessons in: Art, Biology, Chemistry, Design Technology, Drama, English, French, Geography, History, Information Technology, Mathematics, Music, Physical and Education, Physics and Religious Studies.
+All pupils in the Junior School attend lessons in: Art, Biology, Chemistry, Design Technology, Drama, English, French, Geography, History, Computing , Mathematics, Music, Physical and Education, Physics and Religious Studies.
 In addition, First Form pupils experience library skills lessons whilst pupils in the Second Form and beyond study Spanish as an additional language.
 Specific PSHE lessons are provided to all First and Second Form groups and EAL (English as an Additional Language) is also available.

 The GCSE years in our Middle School (Fourth and Fifth Form) are ones of increased academic momentum.
-Pupils choose three option subjects at the end of the Third Form, and at least one modern foreign language (in nearly all cases), to go with compulsory core GCSEs (Maths, English, Science, religious studies), with a possible combination adding to 11 GCSEs.
-All compulsory subjects are taught in subject-specific sets, with five or six sets in each core GCSE subject.
+Pupils choose three option subjects at the end of the Third Form, and at least one modern foreign language (in nearly all cases), to go with compulsory core GCSEs (Maths, English, Science, religious studies), with a possible combination adding to 10 GCSEs.
+Core subjects are generally taught in subject-specific sets, with five or six sets in each core GCSE subject.
 In this way we believe the College is an optimal size, being big enough to offer a wide choice of options and appropriate setting, but small enough to offer good pastoral care and academic oversight.

-All pupils entering the Middle School will sit all exams at the end of the Fifth Form although some GCSE courses involve non examination assessment tasks that are staged at various times within the two years of the course.
-Towards the end of the Michaelmas Term in the Fifth Form, pupils begin the process of choosing their preferred A Level options, with a structured system of guidance involving tutors and subject teachers supporting pupils and parents with these decisions.
+All pupils entering the Middle School will sit all exams at the end of the Fifth Form.
+Towards the end of the Michaelmas Term in the Fifth Form, pupils begin the process of choosing their preferred Sixth Form options, with a structured system of guidance involving tutors and subject teachers supporting pupils and parents with these decisions.